-- 1. Neamat, LLC acknowledges and is aware, and will adhere to, the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment; and - 2.
-Any actions taken, or programs instituted, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.
+- 1. Neamat LLC acknowledges and is aware, and will adhere to, the requirements set forth in 935 CRM 500.105(4) which defines the permitted and prohibited advertising, branding, marketing and sponsorship practices of every Marijuana Establishment: and - 2.
+Any actions taken or programs instituted will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws. - 3.
+Neamat LLC acknowledges that the progress or success of the plan must be documented upon renewal (1 year from provisional license and each year thereafter).